-U.S. Department of Commerce Invests $3.75 Million to Support the Growth of the Aviation Sector in Carbondale, Illinois
+U.S. Department of Commerce Invests $3.3 Million to Expand Aviation Workforce Training Center at Southern Illinois Airport

-WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $3.75 million grant to the Southern Illinois Airport Authority of Carbondale, to build two new buildings in support of the region’s growing aviation industry.
-According to grantee estimates, the project is expected to create 45 jobs and spur $400,000 in private investment.
+WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $3.3 million grant to the Southern Illinois Airport Authority, Carbondale, Illinois, to construct an additional hangar at Southern Illinois Airport to house aerospace-focused workforce training programs.
+The EDA grant, to be matched with $829,879 in local investment, is expected to create more than 60 jobs.

-This project includes the construction of two new pre-engineered hangar buildings to facilitate the expansion of several private aviation companies.
-It will also leverage workforce training opportunities at Southern Illinois University’s Transportation Education Center.
-This project was made possible by the regional planning efforts led by the Greater Egypt Regional Planning and Development Commission.
-EDA funds the Greater Egypt Regional Planning and Development Commission to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+This project was made possible by the regional planning efforts led by the Greater Egypt Regional Planning and Development Commission, which EDA funds to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.